RGB-WG/rgb.tech/content/docs/_index.md

 | Contractum docs                  | Documentation on Contrctum languague                                                                  | RGB schema (smart contract) developers                                               | ​[contractum.org](https://www.contractum.org/)​                            |
 | RGB source code                  | Source code for RGB consensus, standard lib and node                                                  | RGB contributors                                                                     | ​[github.com/RGB-WG](https://github.com/RGB-WG)​                           |

-NB: There is a [fork of the RGB smart contracts by Lightning Labs](https://github.com/bitcoin/bips/pull/1298/files#diff-a1a1055c3796351cc7dc66d909e09d61c764f7f8363e094c0fcf057d96170e5bR1129-R1131), originally called CMYK and known under the brand of _Taro_.
-Please be warned that this fork was not audited by RGB team and represents a very limited and restricted functionality not allowing smart contracts but suited only for token issuance.